uadmin/uadmin-docs/_build/html/_sources/tutorial/full_code/part17.rst.txt

         "github.com/uadmin/uadmin"
     )

+	// TodoList field inside the Context that will be used in Golang HTML template type Context struct {
+		TodoList []map[string]interface{}
+	}

 	// TodoHandler !
 	func TodoHandler(w http.ResponseWriter, r *http.Request) {
-        // TodoList field inside the Context that will be used in Golang
-        // HTML template
-        type Context struct {
-            TodoList []map[string]interface{}
-        }

 		// Assigns Context struct to the c variable c := Context{}

+		// Fetch Data from DB
 		todo := []models.Todo{}
 		uadmin.All(&todo)

 		for i := range todo {
 			// Accesses and fetches the record of the linking models in Todo uadmin.Preload(&todo[i])

 			// Assigns the string of interface in each Todo fields c.TodoList = append(c.TodoList, map[string]interface{}{
 				"ID":   todo[i].ID,
 				"Name": todo[i].Name,
 				// In fact that description has an html type tag in uAdmin,
 				// we have to convert this field from text to HTML so that
 				// the HTML tags from models will be applied to HTML file.
 				"Description": template.HTML(todo[i].Description),
 				"Category":    todo[i].Category.Name,
 				"Friend":      todo[i].Friend.Name,
 				"Item":        todo[i].Item.Name,
 				"TargetDate":  todo[i].TargetDate,
 				"Progress":    todo[i].Progress,
 			})
 		}

 		// Pass TodoList data object to the specified HTML path uadmin.RenderHTML(w, r, "templates/todo.html", c)
 	}

 **view.go**
 ^^^^^^^^^^^